SAP/cloud-mta-build-tool/docs/docs/index.md

 For more details about how the design-time module types in the `mta.yaml` file are converted into deployment time module types in the `mtad.yaml` file according to the target platform, see [Module types conversion](https://github.com/SAP/cloud-mta-build-tool/blob/master/configs/platform_cfg.yaml).

-If the MTA Build Tool encounters a module type in the `mta.yaml` file that is not listed in the configuration file, its definition is copied to the `mtad.yaml` file as is and the `.zip` builder is applied to the module (in other words, the archived module sources are packaged as the build result).
+If the MTA Build Tool encounters a module type in the `mta.yaml` file that is not listed in the configuration file, its definition is copied to the `mtad.yaml` file as is and the `zip` builder is applied to the module (in other words, the archived module sources are packaged as the build result).

 All resource definitions are passed to the `mtad.yaml` file as is without mapping and validations (for example, if the resource is supported in the target platform or if the specified parameters match the type).

-###<b>Creating an MTA Archive According to the MTA Deploymnet Descriptor (`mtad.yaml` file)</b>
+### <b>Creating an MTA Archive According to the MTA Deploymnet Descriptor (`mtad.yaml` file)</b>

-TBD
+Under construction